telerik/blazor-docs/components/dialog/overview.md

 ## Events

-The Blazor Dialog fires visible change events that you can handle and further customize its behavior.
+The Blazor Dialog fires a `VisibleChanged` event to customize the application behavior and respond to user actions.
 [Read more about the Blazor Dialog events]({%slug dialog-events%}).

 ## Dialog Parameters